Posted on Leave a comment

 • Supports calm focus during busy days

-🌿 Best Matcha for Beginners Over 40
+1. Best Matcha for Beginners Over 40

 Encha Organic Matcha

-Encha is an excellent starting point if you’re new to matcha or transitioning away from coffee.
-The flavor is smooth and approachable, without the sharp bitterness that can be off-putting.
+Encha is an excellent starting point if you are new to matcha or transitioning away from coffee.
+It has a smooth, approachable flavor without the sharp bitterness that can make matcha harder to enjoy at first.

 • Mild, clean taste